Lahma712/Simple-Calculator/README.md

 <b>NOTE:</b> Because of it's simplicity, this calculator does not include operator precedence.
-If your calculation includes multiplications or divisions, calculate those expressions seperately and then use the results of those expressions inside your original calculation.
-I am working on a version that includes full operator precedence.
+If your calculation includes multiplications or divisions, calculate those expressions seperately and then use the results of those expressions inside your original calculation, in order for it to be calculated correctly.

+When I wrote this program, I did not yet know the evaluate function eval() which allows for a much faster, more efficient aswell as more elegant calculator, all in one line of code:

+> print(eval(input("Enter Calculation: "))))